 What is a facial toner?

-Historically, a toner has been part of a cleansing routine.
-You’d remove your makeup with a jar of thick cold cream, and follow by wiping your face with a toner-soaked cotton pad to make sure your skin was completely clean.
-Traditional toners are highly astringent, usually with an alcohol or witch hazel base, and pull oil from the skin leaving it tight and dry.
-They are typically recommended for oily or acne-prone skin (though that approach often causes more breakouts), and they come in all sorts of synthetic colors, like pink or yellow or teal blue.
+In the past, a facial toner was part of the cleansing routine.
+You’d remove your makeup with a jar of thick cold cream, and follow by wiping your face with a toner-soaked cotton pad to remove heavy makeup and make sure your skin was completely clean.
+Traditional toners are highly astringent, usually with an alcohol or witch hazel base.
+They pull oil from the skin, leaving it tight and dry.
+They are typically recommended for oily or acne-prone skin (though that approach often causes more breakouts), and they come in all sorts of synthetic colors, like pink or yellow or teal blue!

 What does a facial toner do?

 It depends on the ingredients.
 Toners with a high alcohol content will likely be drying to the skin.
-Luckily, the new toners on the market have higher performance ingredients.
-You’ll find hydrosols to hydrate the skin, hyaluronic acid and sodium PCA to help the skin hold moisture, aloe vera and other botanical extracts to soothe irritation, and mild astringents like distilled witch hazel or willow bark to tone the skin and reduce the appearance of pores.
+Luckily, the newer toners on the market have higher performance ingredients.
+You’ll find hydrosols to hydrate the skin, hyaluronic acid to help the skin hold moisture, aloe vera and other botanical extracts to soothe irritation, and mild astringents like distilled witch hazel or willow bark to tone the skin and reduce the appearance of pores.

 When should I use a toner?